 With so much history your first tough 5.8 km run will have loads to keep you motivated as your legs complain.
 Starting under the Finish Arch to run on some of the best trails around, you’ll go past Vivian Quarry, and head towards Dinorwic, before taking a short section of road in the direction of Fachwen.
 You’ll then turn steeply downhill through beautiful forests, with glimpses of Snowdon, past the Quarry Hospital and back the way you’ve come and diverting towards transition.

-The cycle route has changed for 2022, to avoid disruption by some major roadworks.
-The route will begin with an untimed neutral zone following the banks of Llyn Padarn, north towards Cwm y Glo.
-Once clear of the roadworks, timing will begin and you will head north initially, through the village of Llanrug before curving leftwards, skirting Caeathro and onwards to Y Waunfawr.
-As you flow around the course towards Rhyd Ddu, keep an eye out on your left because you’re circumnavigating Snowdon!
+The cycle route takes in some of the most iconic views in North Wales.
+Begin the cycle by turning right out of transition and head towards Caernarfon.
+As you flow around the course towards Beddgelert make sure you keep an eye out on your left because you’re circumnavigating Snowdon!
 Once you’re through the beautiful, quaint village of Beddgelert, you’ve got one last challenge to come.
 You must now cycle up the narrow and winding Nant Gwynant Pass and return to the top of Pen y Pass.
-Make sure you take in some of the most spectacular views in the country, before your descent all the way back to Llanberis and transition.
+Make sure you take in some of the most spectacular views in the country, before you descent all the way back to Llanberis and transition.